 If you stuff too much ammo in this grenade, the latches will not be able to close fully and it will just go off when you stop holding it shut.

-For both grenade models, cutting old darts in half or using short darts will allow you to fit more in.
+I think Rival ammo, or High Impact rounds, is the best choice for grenade ammo.
+However, for both grenade models, cutting old darts in half or using short darts will allow you to fit more in.

 How to Make a Nerf Grenade

-I am gonna say it right up front, that there is no real great way to make a homemade Nerf grenade that is effective.
+I am gonna say it right up front, there is no real great way to make a homemade Nerf grenade that is effective.
 At least there is no way to do it for much cheaper than just buying one.

-If you need more proof check out this video from the YouTube channel Beret, where he tests most of the DIY Nerf grenade ideas out there.
+If you need more proof, check out this video from the YouTube channel Beret, where he tests most of the DIY Nerf grenade ideas out there.

 The only cheap way that kind of works is putting a rubber band around the end of a bundle of Nerf darts and tossing them.

-If you get lucky the rubber band will fly off and release the Nerf darts, but it is a very inconsistent method.
+If you get lucky, the rubber band will fly off and release the Nerf darts, but it is a very inconsistent method.

 While Nerf grenades are fun and entertaining to play with, they aren’t super-efficient.
 In close quarters they will work great but are mostly great for scare tactics or clearing a small area.